-7.1.4 Visual inspection of subsea structure
+7.1.3 Visual inspection of subsea structure

-The subsea structure mentioned above must also be inspected.
+An underwater structure, located on the sea floor in the operational area, must be inspected.
 Known images or objects are positioned on the structure and must be recognized to achieve points.
-Specific autonomous behavior will also award points.
+Specific autonomous behavior may also award points.